pseudophpt/pseultra/README.md

 ### Prerequisites

-To use `pseultra`, you need a native C toolchain, as well as a toolchain for compiling for the MIPS VR4300 architecture
+To use `pseultra`, you need `scons`, a native C toolchain, as well as a toolchain for compiling for the MIPS VR4300 architecture

 ### Installing

-To install `pseultra`, just `make` inside the root directory, or to install individual tools, `make` inside their respective directories
+To install `pseultra`, just `scons` then `sudo scons install` for each tool you'd like to make.

 ## Testing